-Most people buy a new cell phone every year.
+Most people buy a new smartphone every year.
 This is because the features and specs of the old smartphone get outdated over a period of time and there are better options available.
 The specifications of your new cell phone may not be up to the mark as per your needs if you do not know the latest trends.
 So instead of repenting later, you have to understand what features and specs you are being provided in the new smartphone before buying it.
 There are many specs like processor, camera resolution, RAM, internal storage, etc that you have to study before deciding on the brand and model of your choice.
 It is not easy to choose the handset which is the most suitable to you as there are countless models if you take into consideration Chinese manufacturers as well.

 Before proceeding further, I would like to specify here that…